-There are three basic areas in the eye that an opacity can form: the centre portion of the natural lens, the outer part of the lens and the back surface of the lens.
+There are three basic areas in the natural lens of the eye where an opacity can form: the centre portion, the outer part and the back surface.

 The treatment for all three types of cataract is cataract surgery.

 Today, cataract surgery is considered to be a straightforward procedure.
 Providing the eye is otherwise healthy, around 98–99% of patients will have a good result.

 Cataract surgery involves removing the opacified natural lens and replacing it with an artificial lens called an intraocular lens (IOL).
 The natural lens is broken up by a process called phacoemulsification, then the pieces are removed via a tiny incision in the side of the cornea (the surface of the eye).
 The IOL is then inserted through the incision and unfurls into the lens capsule.
 Sometimes a femtosecond laser is used to complete some of the steps.